There are some problems with feminist colleges. Let us all admit it.

-I thank the college for educating me on feminism, and making me a stronger, more independent person than I was before stepping in the institution.
+I thank the college for educating me on feminism and making me a stronger, more independent person than I was before stepping into the institution.
 College has radically changed my life, and I think this is a mutual sentiment to many.

 At college, we learned what was never taught; what no one could afford to teach.

 But despite all that, I know there are some things that college never teaches you.
 Even though it tries to impart feministic ideals, there are some grave problems with how that is happening.

 Intersectionality is practically absent in feminist colleges.
 A lot more than what one could ascertain.

 Intersectionality means that we do not homogenize women.
 It means understanding that women come from different backgrounds, hence there are different systems of repression and oppression that operate on them because of myriad cultural backgrounds.

 And here are the ways in which conversations on intersectionality are being denied, consciously or subconsciously:

 1. Seldom any important discussion on caste politics